As a registered auditor, you must continue to meet the eligibility requirements detailed in the

 NGER Regulations, we may conduct an inspection of your performance as a registered greenhouse and energy auditor.
 The purpose of an inspection is to:

 A range of criteria is considered when selecting auditors to participate in an inspection, such as risk, performance and activity.
 If you are selected for an inspection you will receive written notice.
 Inspections are conducted by an independent team of inspectors and may be conducted during or up to 5 years after the completion of a Part 6 audit.
 For those audit team leaders registered as Category 2 registered greenhouse and energy auditors using supervisory hours to demonstrate audit team leadership, you will be subject to an inspection once you have completed at least one audit as an audit team leader – this may occur within the first 12 months of your registration.

-An on-site inspection involves inspecting a number of Part 6 audit files over a period of 2 – 3 days at your premises.
+An on-site inspection involves inspecting a number of Part 6 audit files over a period of 2 to 3 days at your premises.
 We will contact you to advise you that you have been selected for an on-site inspection and arrange a suitable date and time for the inspection team to visit your offices.

 When conducting an inspection, inspectors require full and free access to your audit files and other relevant documents.
 Inspectors may need to take copies of documents to complete their assessments and prepare inspection reports off-site, as well as to support inspection findings in work papers and reports.